Chetanjoshi12/Mongodb/README.md

 - ### What is MongoDB?

-1- MongoDB is an open-source, document-oriented NoSQL database management system, which internally stores data in the form of BSON, but we as normal developers can send or receive data in the form of JSON, internally MongoDB manages the conversion of JSON-BSON and BSON-JSON automatically.
+- MongoDB is an open-source, document-oriented NoSQL database management system.
+NoSQL databases are quite useful for working with large sets of distributed data.
+MongoDB is a tool that can manage document-oriented information, and store or retrieve information.

-2- Designed for flexibility, scalability, and performance in handling unstructured or semi-structured data.
+- Designed for flexibility, scalability, and performance in handling unstructured or semi-structured data.
+- The data stored in the MongoDB is in the format of BSON documents.
+Here, BSON stands for Binary representation of JSON documents.
+In other words, in the backend, the MongoDB server converts the JSON data into a binary form that is known as BSON, and this BSON is stored and queried more efficiently.

 - ### What is a Document Database?
-1- A document database (also known as a document-oriented database or a document store) is a database that stores information in documents.
+- A document database (also known as a document-oriented database or a document store) is a database that stores information in documents.

 ![image](https://github.com/user-attachments/assets/84bdf8ef-fe10-4aba-88a1-282d2f890f40)

 ### More About MongoDB ============>
 It was created by a company called 10gen, which is now known as MongoDB, Inc. The company was founded by Eliot Horowitz and Dwight Merriman in 2007.
 The first version of MongoDB was released in 2009.
-The name MongoDB is derived from the English word “HUMONGOUS”, which roughly means “Gigantic”.
+The name is MongoDB is derived from the English word “HUMONGOUS”, which roughly means “Gigantic”.